MicrosoftDocs/architecture-center/docs/serverless/overview.md

 # Serverless with Azure

 Serverless models abstract the underlying compute infrastructure.
 This allows developers to focus on business logic without needing extensive startup or maintenance cost to set up the solution.
-Serverless also reduces your overall costs since the  This event-driven model is suitable for situations where some event triggers a defined action.
-For example, collecting incoming device messages and storing them for later use.
+Serverless reduces the overall costs since you pay only for the duration the code was executed.
+This event-driven model is suitable for situations where some event triggers a defined action.
+For example, receiving an incoming device messages to store for later use, or a database update that needs some further processing.

 Microsoft Azure provides multiple ways of implementing serverless code: